 Even granted its limitations, the simple neoclassical model has made basic contributions to our thinking about economic growth.
 Qualitatively, it empha sizes a distinction between 'growth effects' changes in parameters that alter growth rates along balanced paths and 'level effects' - changes that raise or lower balanced growth paths without affecting their slope - that is fundamen tal in thinking about policy changes.
-Solow's 1956 conclusion that changes in savings rates are level effects (which transposes in the present context to the conclusion that changes in the discount rate, p, are level effects) was startling at the time, and remains widely and very unfortunately neglected today.
-The influential idea that changes in the tax structure that make savings more attractive can have large, sustained effects on an economy's growth rate sounds so reasonable, and it may even be true, but it is a clear implication of the theory we have that it is not.
+Solow's 1956 conclusion that changes in savings rates are level effects (which transposes in the present context to the theory: 'Perceptive tourists will do as well.'
+The role of theory is not to catalogue the obvious, but to help us to sort out effects that are crucial, quantitatively, from those that can be set aside.
+Solow and Denison's work shows how this can be done in studying the growth of the U.S. economy, and of other advanced economies as well.
+I take success at this level to be a worthy objective for the theory of economic development.